API Documentation

 ...

-ValueError: cannot resize an array that has been referenced ...
+ValueError: cannot resize an array that references or is referenced ...

 Unless refcheck is False: